software-challenge/player_python/README.md

 > - Debian: `$ sudo apt install python3.10`
 > - Arch: `$ sudo pacman -S python`

+> In some rare cases there maybe a [broken or missing installation of `setuptools`](https://github.com/maxblan/socha-python-client/issues/40).
+If this is the case on your machine you can install it again with `pip install -I setuptools`.

 ### Globally

 The installation is quite simple with pip.